nwagner7/bsan6070/README.md

-# bsan6070 - all CAs will be posted in this repository
+# BSAN6070 - All CAs will be posted in this repository
 CA01 - EDA India Pollution
 Project Overview
 This is the first Computer Assignment for BSAN 6070 Intro to Machine Learning course.
 The assignment involves using exploratory data analysis to analyze a dataset with information regarding India's air quality.
 The data is released by the Ministry of Environment and Forests and Central Pollution Control Board of India.
 The dataset was found on Kaggle (link: https://www.kaggle.com/shrutibhargava94/india-air-quality-data)